Est. Reading Time: 2 Minutes

 According to a recent study, young adults who make the necessary lifestyle changes are more likely to cope and manage their chronic conditions more successfully.

-Include your family
+Include your family in your coping strategy

 To effectively cope with a chronic illness diagnosis while in your 20s you’ll need the support of your family and close friends.
 Do yourself a favor and share the weight of your condition with your loved ones.
 In other words, make it a “family matter” but explain to them that you need them to be there for you as your support system.
 Make sure they understand that what you need most is suggestions, positivity, compassion, respect, and love – not pity or sad looks.

 How?
 Ask a family member to go with you to doctor’s appointments, help you clean your house, prepare meals for you until you’re back up on your feet, or run to the store for you when you’re too tired, weak, or sick to do so.
 They spend time with you while you’re bedridden, hold your hand during infusions, help you shower and dress when you can’t do it for yourself, and will be understanding when you can’t stay out all night partying and drinking even though they can.

 Ask loved ones to make the lifestyle changes you are making so it’s a “family affair.”
 If everyone (friends and family) are making the changes, it’ll be whole lot easier for you to make them and stick to them.

 About the Author

 Dr. R. Y. Langham

 Ree has a Master’s in Marriage and Family Therapy (M.M.F.T.) and a Ph.D. in Family Psychology.
 She spent over ten years counseling families, couples, individuals, and children on adjustment issues such as blended families, same-sex couples, dysfunctional family relationships, relationship issues, etc. Now she writes for famous health organizations and is a published author.